IBM/comparing-corpora/README.md

 # compcor

+## TL;DR
 A python library of similarity measures which allow measuring the perceptual distance between text corpora.
 You can use compcor to easily calculate the perceptual distance between two sets of sentences using many classical and SOTA metrics.

 ## About